RhinoVOD/Rhino48.github.io/README.md

-# Rhino48.github.io / ryanmarsh.info
+# Rhino48.github.io
 Since the previous host I was using terminated, I decided to create my own website through GitHub Pages.
-This has also been an opportunity to learn HTML, CSS, and how to use the Atom text editor.
+This was an opportunity to learn HTML, CSS, and how to use the Atom text editor.
+For updated info please head to my new website at [ryanmarsh.info](https://ryanmarsh.info).

 ## Built with